10 TV and Movie Clichés You Never See in Real Life

 1. The Chloroform Nap

 A common scene in many mystery movies is the old “knock out an unsuspecting victim by holding a rag full of chloroform over their face” trick.
 Would this tactic work in real life?
 Probably not.
 First of all, chloroform begins to lose its effectiveness as soon as it mixes with oxygen (and some of those villains spend a long time lurking in the shadows with their rags poised).
-Secondly, chloroform doesn’t instantly knock a person unconscious; depending upon the victim’s size and weight, the chemical could take up to 10 minutes to subdue someone.
+Secondly, chloroform doesn’t instantly knock a person unconscious; depending upon the victim’s size and weight, the chemical could take up to 10 minutes to subdue a person.

 2. Falling Through Glass

 No action film is complete without at least one person falling through a plate glass window and then walking away without a scratch.
-Injury-free defenestration is some definite Hollywood trickery that requires a “don’t try it at home!” warning.
+Injury-free defenestration is some definite Hollywood trickery that requires a “don’t try this at home!” warning.
 Broken glass has razor-sharp edges that can cut right through clothing and human flesh like a hot knife through refrigerated margarine.
 Even if a person survived the fall, he’d typically sustain so many cuts that it would look like he’d just taken a ketchup bath.

 3. Exploding Cars

 Whether it’s on TV or the big screen, it seems like every high-speed car chase ends with at least one auto crashing and exploding into flames.
 Sometimes the vehicle drives over a cliff and spontaneously combusts into flames without any provocation.
-Gasoline actually has a very narrow flammable range, and the mixture of gas vapor to outside air must be very specific (between 1.4 and 7.6%) before anything close to an explosion will occur.
+Gasoline actually has a very narrow flammable range, and the mixture of gas vapor to outside air must be very specific (between 1.4 and 7.6 percent) before anything close to an explosion will occur.
 Gas may cause a car to burn after a bad wreck, but it very rarely detonates.

 4. Amnesia Cures